Hen1min/Fishing_joy/README.md

 # Fishing_Joy

+NOTE: Automated Android APK export steps have been removed from this repository to focus on desktop (exe) builds.
+If you need the original APK build script, see `setup_sdk_and_build.bat.orig` in the project root.
+Manual Android builds can still be performed using Android Studio or by restoring the original script.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.